onehashai/onehash-connect/api_docs/incoming-webhooks-walkthrough.md

 additional user configuration beyond what is specified in the post URL.
-The typical use case for this is APIs like the Stripe API that require clients to do a callback to get details beyond an opaque object ID that one would want to include in a Zulip notification.
+The typical use case for this is APIs like the Stripe API that require clients to do a callback to get details beyond an opaque object ID that one would want to include in a Connect notification.

 These configuration options are declared as follows: